 If you will be starting the car every now and then, you might want to consider getting a battery tender.
 A battery tender will keep your battery functioning over long periods of time.
-This method will prevent you from having to pull the battery in and out of the car if you decide to start it few times during this winter season.
+This method will prevent you from having to pull the battery in and out of the car if you decide to start it a few times during this winter season.
 This option will only work if you have a power source in your storage area.
-These winter car storage tips will prevent your battery from going bad.
+These winter classic car storage tips will prevent your battery from going bad.

 7. Check the Coolant

 It is recommended that you drain and refill the coolant as one of your classic car storage tips.
 Make sure to see that the radiator is filled with the correct mix of coolant and water.
 It is possible that you could end up with ice in your cooling system if you’re storing a car for 6 months or longer.
 Check the coolant label for instructions on the proper mixture and the temperature range you may encounter and exceed.

 8. Place the Vehicle on a Jack

 If you don’t plan on driving the car for a while, jack the car up and place it on jack stands.
 This process relieves the weight of the tires and the suspension.
 The added support will also prevent the tires from flat spotting when storing a car for 6 months or longer.